imagej/imagej.github.io/_pages/techniques/colocalization-analysis.md

 ### Object-based colocalization

 In object-based colocalization analyses, the image is first [segmented](/techniques/segmentation) to separate the objects of interest from the background for both channels.
 Colocalization is then evaluated using these binary images, generally by comparing the area/volume of the intersection of the two images to the area/volume of: a) the union of the binary images, b) the difference of the binary images, c) one of the binary images unaltered, or d) a combination of these three.
 What you compare the intersection against will depend on the exact question being asked.
 Being able to tailor the analysis to your specific circumstances is one of the biggest advantages to object based-analysis.
-Additionally, basic object-based analyses can be performed easily without use of a plugin (though some are available to streamline the process): Following [segmentation](/techniques/segmentation) of both images, the Image Calculator (Process > Image Calculator...) can be used to generate the intersection (AND operator), difference (difference or subtract operator), and the union (OR or add operator).
-Once these have be created, they can be analyzed using [particle analysis](/cookbook/particle-analysis) to determine the area/volume, or analysis can be redirected to the original intensity data (Analyze > Set Measurements...) to evaluate the original pixel density within the particles.
-This type of object-based colocalization does require that there is overlap between your objects of interest from each channel.
+Additionally, basic object-based analyses can be performed easily without use of a plugin (though some are available to streamline the process) by doing the following: After [segmentation](/techniques/segmentation) of both images, the Image Calculator (Process > Image Calculator...) can be used to generate the intersection (AND operator), difference (difference or subtract operator), and the union (add or OR operator).
+Once these have been created, they can be analyzed using [particle analysis](/cookbook/particle-analysis) to determine the area/volume, or analysis can be redirected to the original intensity data (Analyze > Set Measurements...) to evaluate the original pixel density within the particles.
+Generally, this type of object-based colocalization does require that there is overlap between your objects of interest from each channel.
 However, plugins have been developed that will perform distance analysis on the original binary images, removing the requirement for overlap between the two channels.

 ### SMLM colocalization